cemre/cemre-sketch-plugins/README.md

 # Sketch plugins by Cemre Güngör

+## Installation

+Download the ZIP and copy all the files to the Sketch plugins directory at:
+* (app store) `~/Library/Containers/com.bohemiancoding.sketch/Data/Library/Application Support/sketch/Plugins`
+* (beta) `~/Library/Application Support/sketch/Plugins`

 ## Scale half
 Scales the currently selected object in half.
 It scales the attributes as well.